philbowles/h4plugins/docs/h4wifi.md

 This is useful to enable a single generic sketch to be uploaded to numerous devices without change.
 See [Advanced Topics](advanced.md)

-#### Precedence

-The situation is a little different if the device has a name defined in the constructor.
-Assume this is "firstname".
-When given a `h4/wifi/host` command with a payload of "secondname", it will reboot as - no surprise - "secondname.local".

-By default, it will stay as "secondname.local" until the next factory reset.
-After that it will return again to "firstname" until either another host command changes it, or a new value is compiled in.

-In some circumstances, you may want it to always revert to the compiled in name "firstname" evenafter a host command.
-The default behavious described aboce cna be changed by editing `H4PConfig.h` and setting `H4P_PREFER_PERSISTENT` to `false`.

 ### "Tweakables"

-The following values are defined in `H4PConfig.h` .
+The following values are defined in `config.h` .
 They are chosen initally to set a good balance between stability, performance and memory / stack usage. *It is not advisable to change them unless you know exactly what you are doing and why*.

 **N.B.** **Support will not be provided if any of these values are changed.**

-* H4P_PREFER_PERSISTENT - See above

 * H4WF_OTA_RATE